odan/odan.github.io/_posts/2022-06-18-slim-blade.md

 ];
 ```

-This alone would technically work to render a latte template,
+This alone would technically work to render a Blade template,
 but we also need to make it work with the PSR-7 response object.

 For this purpose we create a special `TemplateRenderer`